 Students must complete a research-based senior thesis in conjunction with a faculty supervisor.
 The thesis must constitute independent, hypothesis-driven research involving investigative tools and techniques in the Earth Sciences.
 Students must submit the written thesis to the department and give a public seminar reporting their results.
 Students should register for EAR 409 (Senior Thesis in Earth Sciences) or EAR 499 (Honors Capstone Project) in the semester in which they plan to submit the thesis.
-All else being satisfied, distinction is conferred following a vote of approval from the Faculty of the Department of Earth Sciences.
+All else being satisfied, distinction is conferred following a vote of approval from the faculty of the Department of Earth and Environmental Sciences.

 One of the highlights of your undergraduate experience is the geology field experience.
 This requirement is usually satisfied by participation in an approved six week summer "field camp".
 These field camps are run by numerous universities outside of SU that routinely accept students from other institutions.
 There are traditional geological field camps, or a more discipline-specific field course (e.g. hydrogeology).
 Syracuse University typically approves geology field camp experiences that include 4-6 weeks of intensive field study including excursions to key geological sites as well as geological mapping and related exercises.

 Choosing a Field Camp